fragarco/abasc/docs/en/abasc.md

 ### `HIMEM`

 **Function**.
-Returns the memory address immediately following the end of the program compiled by BASC.
+Returns the memory address immediately following the end of the program compiled by ABASC.
 This can be particularly useful with the `LOAD` command to load other binaries into free memory space.

 ```basic
 PRINT "Memory used limit:", HIMEM